eliminmax/tiny-clear-elf/notes/further-savings-notes/x86_scratchpad.md

 ### `INC` instruction`

 The reason I used `xor edi, edi` is because it is 3 bytes shorter.
-It occured that there's probably an instruction to increment a register by one, which, depending on length, might shave off another byte or two.
+It occurred that there's probably an instruction to increment a register by one, which, depending on length, might shave off another byte or two.

 Looking into it, I can save one byte with the `xor eax, eax; inc eax` approach for `amd64`.
 Because the `write` syscall number is different for `i386`, that doesn't work there.